cocos/cocos-docs/en/engine/event/event-emit.md

 > __Note__: only up to 5 event parameters can be passed here for the performance of the underlying event distribution.
 Therefore, care should be taken to control the number of parameters passed when passing a parameter.

-## System built-in event
+## System built-in events

-Above are the general rules for listening to events and emitting events. __Cocos Creator__ has built in system events.
+Above are the general rules for listening to and emitting events. __Cocos Creator__ has some built-in system events.
 Please refer to the following documents:

 - [Input Event System](event-input.md)